aiti-flinders/aurintools/README.md

 First, determine the API ID for the dataset you are interested.
 You can browse AURIN datasets at <https://data.aurin.org.au/> or using the in built function `aurin_id()`.
-This returns the top 10 results for your search term.
-If you know the exact title of the dataset, use that as your search term, and specify `exact = TRUE`.
+This returns up to 10 results for your search term.
+If you know the exact name of the dataset, use that as your search term, and specify `exact = TRUE`.

 ``` r
 #Search for a dataset